Shingu Kumano Shrine Nagatoko

 【The winds of Heian blow through】 44 giant pillars and a golden ginkgo tree.
 The "Shingu Kumano Shrine Nagatoko" conveys the breath of ascetics.

-The "Shingu Kumano Shrine" enveloped in a quiet forest on the outskirts of Kitakata City.
-The worship hall "Nagatoko" that towers in its precincts is an important cultural property of the country that conveys the architectural style of the late Heian period.
-Its completely open structure, with no walls or doors, is extremely rare nationwide and exudes an overwhelming presence at first glance.
+Wrapped in a quiet forest on the outskirts of Kitakata City, the "Shingu Kumano Shrine" features the worship hall "Nagatoko," a designated Important Cultural Property that preserves the architectural style of the late Heian period.
+Its completely open structure, with no walls or doors, is extremely rare nationwide and exudes an overwhelming presence at first sight.

 ■ The architectural beauty calculated by 44 round pillars

-■ The "golden carpet" laid by the 800-year-old ginkgo tree
+■ The "golden carpet" laid out by the 800-year-old ginkgo tree

 For those wishing for a customized tour including Shingu Kumano Shrine Nagatoko,